AdaCore/gnatstudio/docs/users_guide/extending.rst

 in the preferences dialog.
 There is no strict ordering of the child tags.
-The default order is the same as for the customization files themselves: first the predefined themes of GPS, then the ones defined in customization files found through the :file:`GPS_CUSTOM_PATH` directories, and finally the ones defined in files found in the user's own GPS directory.
+The default order is the same as for the customization files themselves: first the predefined themes of GPS, then the ones defined in customization files found through the :file:`GNATSTUDIO_CUSTOM_PATH` directories, and finally the ones defined in files found in the user's own GPS directory.

 Here is an example of a theme::